S – Telephone Signposting Toolkit

 Face to Face Consultation

-Book appointment
+Book a green appointment

 Sore Throat

-If patient significantly unwell follow SEPSIS guidance.
+If patient significantly unwell follow SEPSIS guidance

 Spots, Rash and Skin problems